Slow Down: Keeping Children Safe in School Zones

 La Vigne’s experience highlights two key factors that impact school traffic safety.
 There’s a structural aspect: Why isn’t that drop-off site better marked?
 There is also a behavioural piece: Why is everyone driving in the first place, and why are they in such a hurry?

 Experts say that in order to make school traffic safer, teachers need to collaborate with administrators and parents to address both these essential elements.
 Here we’ll look at the infrastructure approach, and then consider how best to address behavioural issues.

-“We don’t want parents intermixing and interacting with busses because they operate very differently and it impacts the sightlines.
-We like the busses to have a designated drop off and pick up area, while parents have their own designated area, and parking is separated from both of those,” said Jonah Finkelstein, a transportation engineer with Spack Consulting, a Minneapolis-based transportation consultancy.
+“We don’t want parents intermixing and interacting with buses because they operate very differently and it impacts the sightlines.
+We like the buses to have a designated drop off and pick up area, while parents have their own designated area, and parking is separated from both of those,” said Jonah Finkelstein, a transportation engineer with Spack Consulting, a Minneapolis-based transportation consultancy.

-By separating cars and busses, it becomes less likely that kids will be darting in front of busses, where it can be hard to see them.
+By separating cars and buses, it becomes less likely that kids will be darting in front of buses, where it can be hard to see them.